Arthurliyaze/Automation-Tools-in-work/README.md

 ### AEP Dynamic

-This folder contains Jupyter notebooks for dynamic simulation tasks related to voltage and reactive power testing (VRT).
+This folder contains Jupyter notebooks for dynamic simulation tasks related to Voltage Ride-Through testing (VRT).

 #### `vrt`
 This notebook helps automate the VRT project setup, testing, and result generation: